Wall Construction OptionsFeaturing FiberBeam™ Technology

 Standard or Reinforced Wall Options

-In addition to our exclusive FiberBeam™ Technology, walls can be customized with an added panel to accommodate needs for increased structural stability, the hanging of equipment, or when there is an additional need for insulation or sound attenuation.
+In addition to our exclusive FiberBeam™ Technology, walls can be customized by adding wood to accommodate needs for increased structural stability, the hanging of equipment, or when there is an additional need for insulation or sound attenuation.

 Need something structurally sound enough to survive earthquakes or hurricane-force winds?
 FiberBeam™ Technology handles the majority of environmental issues for most applications, but if you have a special need, just let us know.

-If you need to hang equipment on the walls inside your shelter, we can add a layer of oriented strand board (OSB), marine grade plywood or Thermo-Lite Board to the walls.
+If you need to hang equipment on the walls of your shelter, we can add a layer of oriented strand board (OSB), marine grade plywood or Thermo-Lite Board®, to all the walls, the ceiling, one wall, or a defined area of a wall, depending on the need.

 Oriented Strand Board (OSB) Plywood OSB is known for its rigidity, strength, uniformity, durability and minimal warping.
 It has no internal gaps or voids and is water resistant - making it a perfect material for adding strength to walls that will have heavy equipment mounted on them.